IuliiaKonovalova/school_app/README.md

 - [GitHub](https://github.com/) for giving the idea of the project's design.
 - [Django](https://www.djangoproject.com/) for the framework.
-- [BGJar](https://www.bgjar.com/): for the free access to background images build tool.
+- [BGJar](https://www.bgjar.com/): for the free access to the background images build tool.
 - [Font awesome](https://fontawesome.com/): for the free access to icons.
 - [Heroku](https://www.heroku.com/): for the free hosting of the website.
 - [jQuery](https://jquery.com/): for providing varieties of tools to make standard HTML code look appealing.